VRConservation/neca_jpa/jpa.md

 Transportation subsidies to move this feedstock to central locations or nearby facilities could be a crucial missing component in addressing the wildfire problem across the western United States.[^dead] Transporting the feedstock to a central location, accessible and central to processors, biomass facilities, and wood product businesses, would help move the biomass out of the woods, mitigating fire risk while also facilitating the centralization of long-term feedstock contracts with landowners and managing agencies.

 For instance, [Regenerative Forest Solutions](https://www.regenerativeforestsolutions.org) identified approximately half (242,365 acres) of Sonoma County's forested acres as feasible for treatments ({numref}`sonoma`).
 Berry Sawmill was identified as an ideal location for a wood products campus and aggregation yard [@costa].
 Creating similar management entities across the West could make it easier for investors to conduct due diligence.
-Joint Powers Authorities may be an organizational template that can meet these needs. @swezy cautioned against starting new sort yards in northeast California, instead focusing on supporting exsiting biomass facilities, offering insurance to existing wood yards, and securing funding for a consistent pipeline of environmentally compliant (CEQA/NEPA) projects on which operators can bid.
+Joint Powers Authorities may be an organizational template that can meet these needs. @swezy cautioned against starting new sort yards in northeast California, instead focusing on supporting existing biomass facilities, offering insurance to existing wood yards, and securing funding for a consistent pipeline of environmentally compliant (CEQA/NEPA) projects on which operators can bid.

 [^dead]: The old rule of thumb is a maximum 50-mile deadhead (empty trailer returning after dropping off payload) trip for timber or other forest products.